 12) …and share them with misterb&b!

 After following all these top tips, your guest should be feeling super welcome!
 And if you’re enjoying spending time together, we’d love to share the memories you create with the rest of our global gay travel community.
 Take some pictures when you’re creating experiences with your guest and share them with us.
-Add us on Instagram, Facebook and Twitter and share your travel pictures using the hashtag #staylikeagaylocal We'll share the best pics with our global LGBT travel community! ●
+Add us on Instagram, Facebook and Twitter and share your travel pictures using the hashtag #experienceyourpride.
+We'll share the best pics with our global LGBTQ travel community! ●